Vance Drummond: RAAF flying training and Korean War

 On 23 October 1950, while a student with No. 1 Flying Training School in Point Cook, Victoria, Drummond ditched his CAC Wirraway into Lake Corangamite during a low-level exercise.
 He was at an altitude of 200 ft when he went to adjust his compass and accidentally knocked his control column forward, causing the Wirraway to dip and strike the water.
 Drummond remained with the floating plane for two hours before being rescued by boat.
 The RAAF investigation found that although Drummond was technically at fault, the "glassy" surface of the water and the awkward position of the compass in the Wirraway were the prime causes of his "aquatic adventure".
 He was considered an above-average student and was not disciplined for his lapse.

 After graduating first in his class in February 1951, Drummond was posted to No. 78 (Fighter) Wing as a sergeant pilot.
 The wing operated North American P-51 Mustangs and De Havilland Vampires out of Williamtown, New South Wales.
 In August, Drummond was posted to No. 77 Squadron, based at Kimpo, South Korea.
 The squadron had gone into action a week after the outbreak of the Korean War in June 1950 and had recently converted from Mustangs to Gloster Meteor jet fighters.
-North Korea's Chinese allies operated a Russian-designed swept-wing jet, the Mikoyan-Gurevich MiG-15, that outclassed all other fighters in the theatre except the new North American F-86 Sabre.
-The MiGs were often flown by seasoned Russian air force pilots, whose deployment was unofficial, and denied at the time by the Soviet Union.
+North Korea's Chinese allies operated a Russian-built swept-wing jet, the Mikoyan-Gurevich MiG-15, that outclassed all other fighters in the theatre except the new North American F-86 Sabre.
+The MiGs were often flown by seasoned Soviet air force pilots, whose deployment was unofficial, and denied at the time by the Soviet Union.
 In its first months operating the Meteor, No. 77 Squadron conducted offensive sweeps up the Yalu River with USAF Sabres, bomber escort missions, and combat air patrols.

 Drummond was recommended for the US Air Medal for "courage, aggressiveness, tactical skill and devotion" in operations from 1 September to 28 October 1951.
 He was commissioned as a probationary pilot officer on 30 November.
 On 1 December, he was among a formation of twelve Meteors attacked by a superior force of Soviet-piloted MiGs; three Meteors, including Drummond's, were shot down.
 He ejected but was captured by the North Koreans and incarcerated in a prisoner-of-war camp.
 Drummond and four other prisoners broke out of the camp in April 1952 but were recaptured after two days.
 The North Koreans beat Drummond and another escapee, and put all five on trial; Drummond was sentenced to a month in confinement.
 He was promoted to flying officer on 30 November.
 An armistice ended the fighting on 27 July 1953, but prisoner exchange stretched over several weeks.
 Drummond was released on 1 September and repatriated to Australia shortly afterwards.
 His award of the US Air Medal was confirmed on 30 October 1953 and promulgated in the Commonwealth of Australia Gazette on 5 November.